 .
 Developing services for it will divert your attention and resources from the more promising next-generation services and you will be wasting a lot of money on services that will only be used for a year.

-- Don't worry about losing the first-mover advantage for mobile Internet.
-It will be big, but in a different form than the current systems, and anybody who actually buys a WAP phone now will discard it and buy a new mobile Internet device next year.
+be big, but in a different form than the current systems, and anybody who actually buys a WAP phone now will discard it and buy a new mobile Internet device next year.
 The new systems will be so much better than the old ones that people will gladly pay to upgrade.
 Even traditional mobile phones have a very fast upgrade cycle where most people only keep their phones for a year or two.

-- If you do decide to invest in WAP right now, make sure that you can recover your investment in a year.
+If you do decide to invest in WAP right now, make sure that you can recover your investment in a year.

 And if you do launch WAP services, heed the advice to optimize the user interface for each handset.
 Doing so is more expensive, but if you don't do it, your service will be so miserable that it is guaranteed to fail.

 launch mobile services for the next-generation systems in 2001